Eggplant salads and appetizers: Middle East, Caucasus, Africa

-Similar to baba ghanoush is another Levantine dish, mutabbal (lit. 'spiced'), which also includes mashed cooked aubergines and tahini, and mixed with salt, black pepper, olive oil, and anar seeds.
+Similar to baba ghanoush is another Levantine dish, mutabbal (متبل), which is sometimes also referred to as baba ghanouj.
+This dish also includes mashed cooked vegetables (not necessarily aubergines) and tahini, and mixed with salt, black pepper, olive oil, and anar seeds.
 Mutabbal is sometimes said to be a spicier version of baba ghanoush.
+In Palestine and Jordan, pumpkin mutabbal is a popular traditional dish.

 In Armenia, the dish is known as mutabal.
 The essential ingredients in Armenian mutabal are eggplant, tahini, garlic, lemon, and onion; most Armenians also add cumin.